The Making of Admission Webhooks, Part 1: The Concept

 2. It can’t include spaces ( ).

 As for why put annotations in pod’s metadata instead of deployment’s?
-It’s because changing annotation of deployment doesn’t trigger the rollout process.
+Because changing annotation of deployment doesn’t trigger the rollout process.

 That doesn’t mean labels are not useful, though.
-If your admission webhooks are more like “opt-out” style, as in, monitoring all pods in all namespaces.
-Then you can use namespaceSelector to exclude the pods inside namespaces like kube-system.
+You can still use them to match (or exclude) certain resources with the labels you specified.
+For example, you can use namespaceSelector to exclude the pods inside namespaces like kube-system.

-Implement the webhook shouldn’t be difficult but rather a bit time-consuming.
-I spent most time testing the JSONPatch and idempotence requirement.
+Implementing the webhook itself shouldn’t be difficult.
+Actually, I spent most of time testing on the JSONPatch and idempotence requirement.

 Cover: https://unsplash.com/photos/kyCNGGKCvyw